aziascreations/module-l10n/readme.md

 ## Installation
-The module isn't on the Maven Central Repository, so a third-party repository is required.
+The module isn't on the Maven Central Repository, therefore a third-party repository is required.

+You have to add the [JitPack](https://jitpack.io/) repository to you project's pom.xml file.
 ```xml
 <repositories>
 	<repository>